Dundumwezi

 Dundumwezi is a modified word from its original "Dundumwenze" which means a male mountain.
-It is a constituency of Chief Siachitema's area in the south-west of Kalomo District of Southern Province in Zambia.
-It is an underdeveloped remote constituency that lacks infrastructure and basic necessities and is often ignored by the government.
+It is a settlement in Chief Siachitema's area in the south-west of Kalomo District of Southern Province in Zambia.
+It is part of Dundumwenzi Constituency.
+It is an underdeveloped remote area that lacks infrastructure and basic necessities.
 It lacks roads hospitals, schools and housing.

 Demographics

 Dundumwezi is inhabited by the Tonga people of Zambia.